mainmatter/playbook/development-process/README.md

 substantial effort anyway though.
 In case of projects that have been running for some time already, have lots of dependencies, are not containerized and would thus be very hard to implement a preview system mechanism for.
-We recommend at least setting up a shared sandbox environment that all stakeholders share.
-While that is not as valuable as a proper preview system mechanism, it is a good first step and often much easier to set up.
+We recommend at least setting up a shared sandbox environment.
+That is not as valuable as a proper preview system mechanism as it is shared among all stakeholders and will hold changes from multiple pull requests at the same time as well as be used by multiple stakeholders at the same time that might all be influencing each other.
+However, it is a good first step and often much easier to set up than automated preview systems.

 ##### Reviews